Catherine Deneuve: Modeling

 Deneuve appeared nude in two Playboy pictorials in 1963 and 1965.
 Her image was used to represent Marianne, the national symbol of France, from 1985 to 1989.
 As the face of Chanel No. 5 in the late 1970s, she caused sales of the perfume to soar in the United States – so much so that the American press, captivated by her charm, nominated her as the world's most elegant woman.
 In 1983, American Home Products retained her to represent their cosmetics line and hired world-renowned photographer Richard Avedon to promote its line of Youth Garde cosmetics, for which she famously proclaimed, "Look closely.
 Next year, I will be 40."

 She is considered the muse of designer Yves Saint Laurent; he dressed her in the films Belle de Jour, La Chamade, La sirène du Mississippi [sic], Un flic, Liza, and The Hunger.
 In 1992, she became a model for his skincare line.

 In 2001, she was chosen as the new face of L'Oréal Paris.
 In 2006, Deneuve became the third inspiration for the M•A•C Beauty Icon series and collaborated on the colour collection that became available at M•A•C locations worldwide in February that year.
 Deneuve began appearing in the new Louis Vuitton luggage advertisements in 2007.
 Deneuve was listed as one of the fifty best-dressed over 50s by the Guardian in March 2013.
 In July 2017, Deneuve appeared in a video campaign for Louis Vuitton entitled Connected Journeys, celebrating the launch of the brand's Tambour Horizon smartwatch, which also featured celebrities, including Jennifer Connelly, Bae Doona, Jaden Smith and Miranda Kerr.

 Entrepreneurial

 In 1986, Deneuve introduced her own perfume, Deneuve.
 She is also a designer of glasses, shoes, jewelry and greeting cards.
+In 2005, she launched a limited-edition makeup collection for MAC Cosmetics.
+For the Catherine Deneuve eyewear line, she has had licensing agreements with Viva International (from 1989) and Marcolin (2014–2019) for the design, production and distribution of sunglasses and optical frames.